statamic-rad-pack/shopify/docs/content/en/frontend/options.md

 <alert type="warning">

-Please not this is still a work in progress.
+Please not this is still a work in progress and all code is a rough prototype.
 If you feel you have an improvement for the front-end please open a pull request on the [repository](https://github.com/jackabox/statamic-shopify).

 </alert>